devwaseem/waaklabs.com-v3/src/content/works/brickell.md

 slug: brickell
 title: Brickell.com
 short_description: A Real Estate and Lifestyle Portal Serving the Brickell & Miami Real Estate & Condo Market.
 description: "We're proud to introduce you to one of our latest web development achievements: Brickell.com.
 This project was built entirely from the ground up, utilizing cutting-edge technologies to ensure a seamless and remarkable online experience for our clients.
+With the new design, We have reduced the bounce rate by 50%, currently receiving more than 10-20K traffic per month.
 Brickell.com now stands as a testament to our commitment to innovation and excellence."
 banner_image: "./images/brickell/brickell-mac.png"
 link: https://brickell.com
 link_button_text: View Live Site